fbpx Skip to main content

 Professional QROPS Advice From the Specialist Expat Wealth Management Advisers

 A QROPS transfer is not without risks.
-We always advise you to seek independent advice before making any decisions about your pension assets – because the most suitable options will vary between individuals and different pension products.
+We always advise you to seek independent advice before making any decisions about your pension assets – because the most suitable options will vary between individuals and pension products.

-As we have explained, the associated advantages of a QROPS transfer may not apply if you have a defined benefit pension fund with a guaranteed lifetime income.
+The advantages of a QROPS transfer may not apply if you have a defined benefit pension fund with a guaranteed lifetime income.
 Retaining these rights and choosing an alternative safeguard to offset the exchange rate risk may be more beneficial.

 QROPS are one of many potential options.
 There are other methods of accessing pension benefits from overseas without exposure to the Overseas Transfer Charge or depleting your pension assets by paying administrative pension fund charges.

-For more advice about whether a QROPS transfer is right for you – or which options we might suggest align with your financial goals – please get in touch with your nearest Chase Buchanan office for an initial discussion.
+For more advice about whether a QROPS transfer is right for you – or which options we might suggest that align with your financial goals – please get in touch with your nearest Chase Buchanan office for an initial discussion.